epiforecasts/cityforecasts/docs/preregistration.md

-# Pregistration: Evaluation of real-time performance of local-level flu forecasts in a subset of locations in the United States
+# Preregistration: Evaluation of real-time performance of local-level flu forecasts in a subset of locations in the United States

 ## Background